The Gambling Act 2005 protects children and other vulnerable persons from being harmed or exploited by gambling.

 Tougher controls on high prize gaming machines and new powers for local authorities have been introduced as part of the government's modernisation of Britain's gambling laws under the Act.
 This came into force in September 2007.

 Illegal gaming machines are often situated in premises such as takeaways which are frequented by children.
-Additionally, these machines are unlicensed and unregulated and may have had their mechanisms tampered with and this puts the public at risk of being ripped off.
+Additionally, these machines are unlicensed and unregulated and may have had their mechanisms tampered with, putting the public at risk of being ripped off.

 Regular enforcement operations will be arranged to deal with premises providing illegal gaming machines.
-Initially we will ask the manager to remove them from the premises within seven days failure to do this will result in:
+Initially we will ask the manager to remove them from the premises within 7 days, failure to do this will result in:

 - gaming machine being seized